 Fiber's design is preferable for long-distance data transmission than cable's electrical signals.
 Because no electrical signals are used, fiber connections may transmit far more bandwidth than copper cables of comparable size and are immune to interference.

-Switching from DSL to Ethernet is a necessary in today's fast-paced world because every industry is dependent on the internet.
+Switching from DSL to Ethernet is necessary in today's fast-paced world because every industry is dependent on the Internet.
 Education, entertainment, business, sports, and even healthcare all employ this technology.
-As a result, having a reliable internet connection is essential in order to avoid missing out on important work, education, or current events.
+As a result, having a reliable internet connection is essential to avoid missing out on important work, education, or current events.

 Despite technological advancements, many people encounter inconsistency and irregularity when using the internet.
 One way to boost speed is to convert a DSL connection to an Ethernet connection.